 Activities for The Breadwinner Novel

 Serve a meal or snack with the foods mentioned in the book.
-Parvana’s family had tea and nan at most meals.
+Parvana’s family drinks tea with nan at most meals.
 Apricots are an important symbol of friendship in the story.
 Put these food items together.
 If you have access to an oven, you can make a sweet flatbread pizza with nan topped with apricot jam, goat cheese, and prosciutto.
 YUM!

 If you want to keep it simple, serve apricot jam over room temperature nan.

-This activity should be completed any time after reading Chapter 9 in which apricots are introduced in the story.
+This activity can be completed any time after reading Chapter 9 in which apricots are introduced in the story.